rl-lang-grounding/rl-lang-ground/README.md

-# Learning to navigate by distilling visual information and natural language instructions
+# Attention Based Natural Language Grounding by Navigating Virtual Environment
-Tensorflow code for ICLR 2018 submission https://openreview.net/forum?id=HJPSN3gRW&noteId=HJPSN3gRW
+Tensorflow code for ICML 2018 submission
 ## 1) Usage
 This code is based on [TensorFlow](https://www.tensorflow.org/).
 Please install it by following the instructions mentioned in TF website. [moviepy](https://pypi.python.org/pypi/moviepy) is a pre-requisite for storing GIFs.